Rising-Stars-by-Sunshine/STATS201_Qinyi_Chen_Final_Project/README.md

 ### Results
 **Model Accuracy: 0.5625**
 On average, the model correctly predicts approximately 56.25% of the labels across all the samples in the test set.
-This accuracy is lower than expectation but still acceptable.
+This accuracy is lower than expected but still acceptable.
 The lower prediction accuracy can be possibly due to the complexity of both X and Y variables.
-In the personality traits, there are often 2 or 3 questions inquiring the same personality traits, yet the answer made by participants still changes slightly.
+In the personality traits, there are often 2 or 3 questions inquiring about the same personality traits, yet the answer made by participants still changes slightly.
 The explanation of this phenomenon is some mis-interpreted self-evaluation, and that interferes with the modeling process.
 Additionally, the low accuracy can also be attributed to the raw data processing period.
-Since it is not appropriate to clean all the NaNs in this dataset, which will return a relatively tiny database, I droped some columns that contains too much NaNs in both rationality and personality.
+Since it is not appropriate to clean all the NaNs in this dataset, which will return a relatively tiny database, I dropped some columns that contain too many NaNs in both rationality and personality.
 Additionally, I artificially filled some still-existing NaNs with 0 (the scale leans to less rationality).
 This may lead to an underestimation of the overall rationality.
 Therefore, if the research can be conducted again with completed database, the accuracy of the model should increase.
 **Correlation:**
 ![Correlation](https://github.com/Rising-Stars-by-Sunshine/STATS201_Qinyi_Chen_Final_Project/blob/main/Code/Correlation.png)
 - **Rationality and Personality**
 **Strong Negative Correlation**: *total_rationality_score* has a strong negative correlation with *Less_creative* (r = -0.10), and *Low_novelty_seeking* (r = -0.19), suggesting that higher rationality is associated with being more creative and seeking novelty.
-**Strong Possitive Correlation:** *total_rationality_score* has a relatively strong positive correlation with *Curiosity* and willingness to take new challenges *Intellectual_challenge*, which indicates that curious and intellectually active people tend to perform more rational.
+**Strong Positive Correlation:** *total_rationality_score* has a relatively strong positive correlation with *Curiosity* and willingness to take on new intellectual challenges *Intellectual_challenge*, which indicates that curious and intellectually active people tend to perform more rationally.
 - **Within Personality Traits**
 **Strong Positive Correlations**: There are several variables that show strong positive correlations with each other, for instance:
 Creativity and Curiosity (r = 0.53)